ll7/paf22/doc/07_dev_talks/sprint_5.md

   * traffic signs are firstly limited to stop signs, I guess?
 Is the design modular enough to add different signs?
   * should there be a state as in the traffic light suggestion?
 Would keep the message short
   * is it alright to handle speed limits differently?
+  * We might need to track crossing traffic for unsignalized intersections.

 * Information from acting
   * is it simple enough to have a bool message?